TWENTY-FOURTH ANNUAL ZOETROPE: ALL-STORY SHORT FICTION COMPETITION

 First prize is $1,000; second prize, $500; and third prize, $250.
 Awarding fourth and fifth prizes is a first for us, yet Téa was so enraptured with so much of the work, we wished to expand the individual honors.
 The prizewinners and honorable mentions will be considered for representation by William Morris Endeavor; ICM; the Wylie Agency; Regal Literary; Dunow, Carlson & Lerner Literary Agency; Markson Thoma Literary Agency; Inkwell Management; Sterling Lord Literistic; Aitken Alexander Associates; Barer Literary; the Gernert Company; and the Georges Borchardt Literary Agency.

-The winning story, “Meet Me at the Edge” by Deborah Forbes, will be published in the print edition of our Spring 2021 issue.
+The winning story, “Meet Me at the Edge” by Deborah Forbes, has been published in the print edition of our Spring 2021 issue.

 Thanks once more, and all good wishes for your work,